7 Top Benefits of Black Walnut (Juglans Nigra)

 by John Staughton (BASc, BFA) last updated -

 The important health benefits of black walnut include its ability to treat a wide variety of skin conditions, improve heart health, provide antifungal protection, reduce inflammation, stimulate circulation, and lower blood pressure.
-This walnut has anti-cancer potential and also boosts the immune system and regulates digestion.
+This walnut can boost the immune system and regulates digestion.

 What is Black Walnut?